NorthboundTrain/jqg/docs/jqg-filters.md

 </summary>

 The `reduce` filter is a looping mechanism that accumulates its output over the course of the loop's execution.
 The `EXPRESSION` will produce a set of results, each element of which will be iterated over.
-The accumulated output is initialized with the value of `STARTING VALUE` and `ACCUMULATOR` is evaluated once for each loop iteration, returning an array or object that `reduce` concatenates to or merges with the previous iteration's array or object.
+The accumulated output is initialized with the value of `STARTING VALUE` and the `ACCUMULATOR` filter is evaluated once for each loop iteration, returning an array or object that `reduce` concatenates to or merges with the previous iteration's array or object.
 This accumulated output is what passes out of the `reduce` filter.
 During each iteration, the current value of the loop is stored in `$VAR`, and the current value of the accumulated results is stored in `.` (the latter was also a source of confusion for me).

 <details>
 <summary>